Man swinging hatchet used wheelchair to bulldoze into estranged wife's apartment, police say

 Utah

 Brian West is the news director at KSL.com.
-He has had an extensive career in media, working in radio, newspaper, TV and internet publications.
+He has had an extensive multimedia career, working in radio, newspaper, TV and internet publications.

 KSL Weather Forecast